-2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed?
-Yes.
+2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed? - Yes.
 Go to question #3 Not applicable, PD and/or C funds are not used.
 Go to question #4 3.
 Summarize the comments received concerning proposed expenditures for PD and/or C. Not applicable, PD and/or C funds are not used.
-4. Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services. ⊠Yes.
-Go to question #5 □No, Explain: 5.
+4. Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services. □No, Explain: 5.
 Summarize the comments received concerning minimum percentages of Title IIIB funds to meet the adequate proportion of funding for priority services.
-2020-2024 Four-Year Area Plan - June 30, 2020 Home Repair and Maintenance or Foreclosure: (Make a priority): It is my understanding within an agreement for a Reverse Mortgage that financial institutions require the home be maintained, this would be another reason to have these services a priority especially if it means it is a reason a bank could foreclose on these type of arrangements.
+2020-2024 Four-Year Area Plan - June 30, 2020 Home Repair and Maintenance or Foreclosure: (Make a priority): It is my understanding within an agreement for a Reverse Mortgage that financial institutions require the home be maintained, this would be another reason to have on these type of arrangements.